MrYamous/symfony-docs/frontend/asset_mapper.rst

 .. note::

     Importing a CSS file is *not* something that is natively supported by JavaScript modules.
-AssetMapper makes this work by adding a special importmap entry for each CSS file.
+AssetMapper makes this work by adding an empty importmap entry for each CSS file, e.g. ``"/assets/app.css": "data:application/javascript,",``.
     These special entries are valid, but do nothing.
     AssetMapper adds a ``<link>`` tag for each CSS file, but when JavaScript executes the ``import`` statement, nothing additional happens.
+    When using a **Content-Security-Policy** with ``script-src 'self'``, this will trigger an error because of the ``data:`` URL.
+You can either just ignore the error, or lower the rule to ``script-src 'strict-dynamic'``.

 .. _asset-mapper-3rd-party-css: